Jenkins–Traub algorithm: Overview

 The Jenkins–Traub algorithm calculates all of the roots of a polynomial with complex coefficients.
 The algorithm starts by checking the polynomial for the occurrence of very large or very small roots.
 If necessary, the coefficients are rescaled by a rescaling of the variable.
 In the algorithm, proper roots are found one by one and generally in increasing size.
 After each root is found, the polynomial is deflated by dividing off the corresponding linear factor.
 Indeed, the factorization of the polynomial into the linear factor and the remaining deflated polynomial is already a result of the root-finding procedure.
 The root-finding procedure has three stages that correspond to different variants of the inverse power iteration.
 See Jenkins and Traub.

 A description can also be found in Ralston and Rabinowitz p.
 383.

 The algorithm is similar in spirit to the two-stage algorithm studied by Traub.

 Root-finding procedure

+Starting with the current polynomial P(X) of degree n, the aim is to compute the smallest root $\alpha$ of P(x).
+The polynomial can then be split into a linear factor and the remaining polynomial factor $$P(X)=(X-\alpha)\bar H(X)$$ Other root-finding methods strive primarily to improve the root and thus the first factor.
+The main idea of the Jenkins-Traub method is to incrementally improve the second factor.